Long Island Organization Helps Reunite Soldier With Dog She Met While Stationed Overseas

 NESCONSET, N.Y.
 (CBSNewYork) — A soldier was reunited Wednesday with a dog she first fell in love with while overseas.

-As CBS2’s Jenna DeAngelis reports, a Long Island organization made it happen.
+As CBS2’s Jenna DeAngelis reported, a Long Island organization made it happen.

 It was the first time Oregon Army National Guard Sgt.
 Erin Guthrie officially met the dog she had kept an eye on for months while deployed in Kosovo.

 “I was nervous because it was a stray dog approaching me, but I could just tell by the way that he was coming toward me [and] his mannerism he wanted a friend.
-He didn’t have a pack, he didn’t have anybody he was with,” Guthrie told DeAngelis.
+He didn’t have a pack.
+He didn’t have anybody he was with,” Guthrie told DeAngelis.
 “I was honored that he would come up to me, and I just felt an instant connection with him.”

-The 28-year-old old was on a peacekeeping mission for eight months, but seeing the dog brought her peace being away from home.
+The 28-year-old was on a peacekeeping mission for eight months, but seeing the dog brought her peace being away from home.

 “Having him nearby really brought brightness to a pretty hard situation,” she said.